-The writer in the Tribune to which we recent.
-This shows us how very far abstract fallacy leads people from direct truth, for in Mr. J. Frost, of Brooklyn, has constructed a Wales, where the power of the engines, are reneat machine to demonstrate by practical ex- gistered by Dynometers, they give out 90 per
+The writer in the Tribune to which we reand attaching it to the pump rod, by a con- ferred, makes the loss by the crank, 62 per cent.
+This shows us how very far abstract fallacy leads people from direct truth, for in Mr. J. Frost, of Brooklyn, has constructed a Wales, where the power of the engines, are reneat machine to demonstrate by practical ex- gistered by Dynometers, they give out 90 per periment that no power is lost by the crank. : cent., and no difference is perceived between It consists of three pulleys, the middle one the crank engines and those which have no fixed on a concentric spindle, and the other crank.
+Could these engines give out that on spindles attached to the middle one.
+On It has always puzzled us to find out the pockthe periphery of the middle one, at one side, is et or hamper, where the crank stowed away

-Watt laid aside his beautiful Sun and Planet Mr. E. Chaffee, of New Brunswick, in a let- motion, for something more beautiful still-
+Watt laid aside his beautiful San and Planet Mr. E. Chaffee, of New Brunswick, in a let. motion, for something more beautiful still-